The State of Venture Capital and the Internet. Early today I gave a keynote at the VCJ Venture Alpha conference here in San Francisco.

 I was asked to speak about the topic of “what is going on in the venture capital world and what is the next big thing after social networking?”
 Future of VC Internet – 21 Books Every Entrepreneur Should Read.
 Startup Document Center.
 These Are The Lies You'll Tell While Trying To Make Your Startup Successful.
 Are You Building The Right Product?
 Editor’s note: Guest contributor Eric Ries is a consultant and the author of The Lean Startup, which he will be launching at Disrupt SF on Tuesday.

 Follow him @ericries.
 I was recently asked to spend some time with an early stage startup that has a revolutionary new product.
-I asked them if they thought they were making their product better.
 Are You a Media Company or a Technology Company? - Ben Elowitz - Voices.
 Two Truths Let’s start with two truths.

 The inherent risk in becoming an entrepreneur or founding a startup is high.
 Sleepless nights, sweat equity, bribing new users to come to your product — it’s all part of the nerve-racking, code-spinning, and teeth grinding process.
 That’s why most of these swashbucklers are pirates by nature.
 But the truth of the matter is that few startups ever make it far enough to find the buried treasure or piggyback on Facebook all the way to glory; in fact, the cold, hard reality is that more than 90 percent of all startups fail.
+That’s why four young international entrepreneurs (Bjoern Herrmann and Max Marmer) created the so-called Startup Genome Report, because they wanted to a deep dive into what makes a startup successful — and what causes so many to drink from the cup of FAIL.
 When being an “expert” is harmful.
 In a recent Capital Factory all-hands discussion, one of the founders started a question with a well-worn preamble: “I talked to a bunch of the mentors and they all told me the same thing about pricing, but I’m telling you, they’re wrong.

 Ty is an angel investor and startup mentor (you should be reading his blog).
 Dharmesh is founder and CTO of HubSpot, runs OnStartups.com and is an advisor to AngelList.
-[Note: All the smart useful stuff in the article is Ty, all the feeble attempts at humor are Dharmesh] Stock Market Drops.
+[Note: All the smart useful stuff in the article is Ty, all the feeble attempts at humor are Dharmesh] AngelList (AL) connects promising startups to a sterling network of early stage investors.
+AL has been getting a blizzard of well-deserved press of late after Venture Hacks released the networks 18 month statistics.
+Stock Market Drops.
 VCs Hold Partner Meetings.
 What Happens Next?
 This is a guest post by Mark Suster, a 2x entrepreneur turned VC with GRP Partners where he focuses on early-stage technology companies.